sagefy/sagefy/docs/restish.md

 - Content type as extension if not JSON.
 - JSON is default.
 - Use pagination (limit, offset) and optional field params.
-- No resource -> pseudo resource or root level verb.
+- If no resource, pseudo resource or root level verb.
 - Fields in lower camelCase.
-- method=x with POST for PUT/DELETE
+- method=x with POST for PUT, PATCH, and DELETE.
 - Updates should return object as well.
 - Use OAuth latest.
 - Stateless except for authorization.